 One advertiser per account

-Having a separate account for each end-advertiser is essential to maintaining the integrity of the AdWords Quality Score.
-Because account history is a core component of the AdWords Quality Score, mixing advertisers in one account can result in Quality Scores that inaccurately represent any one advertiser's performance.
-Additionally, we'll show only one ad per account for a particular keyword, so mixing advertisers in one account could unfairly limit ad serving for those advertisers.
+Having a separate account for each end-advertiser is essential to maintaining the integrity of the Google Ads Quality Score.
+Because account history is a core component of the Google Ads Quality Score, mixing advertisers in one account can result in Quality Scores that inaccurately represent any one advertiser’s performance.
+Additionally, we’ll show only one ad per account for a particular keyword, so mixing advertisers in one account could unfairly limit ad serving for those advertisers.
 For these reasons, we require that you use a separate account for each end-advertiser that you manage.

 About our policies

-It's important that you familiarize yourself with and keep up to date on Google's third-party policy.
+It’s important that you familiarize yourself with and keep up to date on Google’s third-party policy.
 If we believe that you violate our policies, we may contact you to conduct a detailed review of your practices and request corrective action.
 In cases of repeated or serious violations, we may stop you from advertising with us and may contact your customers to notify them accordingly.

 These policies are in addition to any existing terms and policies that may apply to third parties, including these: